Contents

 cap Calendar access protocol RFC 4324 generic syntax URL scheme used to designate both calendar stores and calendars accessible using the CAP protocol

-crid TV-Anytime Content Reference Identifier RFC 4078 crid:/// Allow references to scheduled publications of broadcast media content.
+crid TV-Anytime Content Reference Identifier RFC 4078 crid://

 dav HTTP Extensions for Distributed Authoring (WebDAV) RFC 2518 dav: Used for internal identifiers only; WebDAV itself addresses resources using the http: and https: schemes.
 [1]